Dates: 8/28 - 9/2, 2017

 Assembly Point: Seattle, WA

-(includes all lodging, all meals, van shuttles between Seattle and Mt.
-Rainier, park entrance fees, leaders, tour maps & narratives)
+Includes all lodging, all meals, van shuttles between Seattle and Mt.
+Rainier, park entrance fees, leaders, tour maps and narratives.

 After years of cycling the slopes of Rainier, Timberline finally added this magnificent jewel to our hiking program.
 We’ve chosen a late-August date as the time when most, if not all of the snow, has melted from our planned trails and the mosquitoes are in full retreat.

-Last season’s extraordinary snowpack that left so much of the park snowbound throughout the summer challenged us to find hikeable alternatives and we elected to devote an additional day to the Sunrise area, our favorite.
-Berkeley Park was our choice and it is phenomenal.
-Consider awesome Rainier in your face for 8 miles as the backdrop for meadows offering the most riotous display of wildflowers that we have ever experienced.
-As you might imagine, Berkeley Park remains a permanent part of our hiking trip and that’s how we’ll spend Day 4 (8 miles).
+Some years much of the park stays snowbound throughout the summer, which prompted us to find hikeable alternatives.
+We explored the Sunrise area and found a phenomenal hike at Berkeley Park.
+With the awe inspiring Rainier in your face and a backdrop of meadows offering the most riotous display of wildflowers that we have ever experienced, this hike had remained a permanent part of our hiking trip for Day 4 (8 miles).

-Following a final night at Crystal Mountain, we’ll drive to road’s end at Sunrise and hike beyond timberline to Frozen Lake and on to the First and Second Burroughs, trail conditions permitting.
+Following a final night at Crystal Mountain, on Day 6 we’ll drive to road’s end at Sunrise and hike beyond timberline to Frozen Lake and on to the First and Second Burroughs, trail conditions permitting.
 The views of Rainier throughout this hike are incredible along a trail that overlooks the entire expanse of the park’s northern section including snowclad Mt.
 Baker, well to the north of Rainier—all in all, a dramatic conclusion to our week-long engagement with this grand mountain (6 miles).
-This ends our Mt.
-Rainier National Park Hiking Tour.

 |Day 2||Skyline Trail Loop; overnight at Paradise Lodge||8 miles|